luvit/luvit.io/articles/luvit-reborn.md

 automatically pull in any inter-dependencies it needs.

-For example, the `creationix/rye` app uses parts of luvit, but not it's globals and full set of modules.
+For example, the `creationix/rye` app uses parts of luvit, but not its globals and full set of modules.

 ```lua
 return {